Yvonne Domenge: Education

-Born in Mexico City in 1946, Domenge studied plastic arts in Mexico City, Montreal, and Washington D.C.
+She studied plastic arts in Mexico City, Montreal, and Washington D.C.
 She took part in different workshops on painting, sculpture, and material techniques such as gilding, enameling and wood carving under the guidance of professors Kitzia Hofmann, Alberto Pérez Soria, and Somsy Smuthart.
 She studied Human Development at the Ibero-American University of Mexico City and taught children, teenagers, and adults artistic appreciation and art therapy through sculpture and drawing.